hereAlexT/dont-remember/report/report.md

 In consideration of speed, development cost, security, and functionality, we have ultimately decided to use JSON Web Tokens (JWT) for token generation and verification, despite its inability to support server-side logout.
+### "Choosing the Optimal Database Strategy for MVP Development"
+In terms of database design, we considered two different strategies.

+The first strategy involved using a hybrid approach: storing the user table in PostgreSQL, and the wordslist and Dictionary tables in Amazon DocumentDB.
+Owing to its NoSQL nature, Amazon DocumentDB provides stable, low-latency read and write performance, which is superior compared to relational databases like PostgreSQL.
+However, this approach poses significant challenges for our MVP development: the cost of utilizing Amazon DocumentDB is high, and the execution of joint queries with User data stored in PostgreSQL can be complicated.

+The alternative strategy was to store all tables in PostgreSQL.
+This option offers a more cost-effective solution that aligns well with the budget constraints of our MVP development.
+Given these considerations, we've decided to adopt this second strategy, consolidating all our tables within a single PostgreSQL database.

 #### Deciding Between Separate or Combined Microservices for Team and User Functions